RemiCollin/laravel5-package-boilerplate/README.md

-# Laravel 5 Package Development Boilerplate
+# Laravel 5's Package Boilerplate

 A custom made Laravel5 boilerplate made for package development which contains publish code for :